RasaHQ/rasa/README.md

 - Alexa Skills
 - Google Home Actions

-Rasa helps you build contextual assistants capable of having layered conversations with lots of back-and-forth.
+Rasa also helps you build contextual assistants capable of having layered conversations with lots of back-and-forth.
 In order for a human to have a meaningful exchange with a contextual assistant, the assistant needs to be able to use context to build on things that were previously discussed – Rasa enables you to build assistants that can do this in a scalable way.